-Sec.
-61. Other Procurement Rules and Policies. - In view of the urgency and to avoid unnecessary delays to procure goods, services, and implement projects for the purpose of providing responsive, effective, and efficient rescue, recovery, relief, and rehabilitation efforts for, and to continue the provision of basic services to, disaster victims or disaster affected areas, the DBM and GPPB shall issue appropriate resolutions, orders, and policies to effectively implement the provisions of this Act.

-Sec.
-62. Government Accounting and Auditing Policies. - The COA shall review, align, and issue policies or rules to improve the efficiency and expediency of procurement and audit processes for programs and projects related to disaster resilience and management.

-22 ARTICLE XVII 23 SPECIAL RULES ON BORROWINGS AND TAXES

-Sec.
-63. Rules on Borrowing. -The LGUs shall access foreign financing, through the DOF, Bangko Sentral ng Pilipinas (BSP), and other relevant agencies, as applicable, to implement disaster prevention, mitigation, early recovery, and rehabilitation measures at the provincial, city, or municipal level.

-Sec.
-64. Special Rules on Tax and Duties. - To facilitate prompt, efficient and effective response to, recovery from disasters, and building forward better in disasteraffected areas, the following shall be granted special exemptions from existing taxation laws, rules, and regulations:

-- a.
-Exemption from taxes and import duties for foreign disaster assistance or international donations coursed through the Department; - Exemption from donor's tax and allowing the treatment of donations as a deductible expense for local disaster assistance coursed through the Department; - c.
-Exemption from the Value Added Tax (VAT) for goods or services donated from abroad as coursed through the Department; - d.
-Tax incentives to encourage members of the private sector to render aid or provide disaster assistance, and/or to invest in disaster resilience and climate change adaptation and mitigation measures for their residences, communities and/or businesses.

-LGUs may also implement local tax rules that would grant disaster victims reasonable reduction, exemption, or deferment of local taxes or other types of tax assessments; or take other necessary action at the local level to provide tax relief to disaster victims.
+1 the purpose of providing responsive, effective, and efficient rescue, recovery, relief, 2 and rehabilitation efforts for, and to continue the provision of basic services to 3 disaster victims or disaster affected areas, the DBM and GPPB shall issue appropriate 4 resolutions, orders, and policies to effectively implement the provisions of this Act.
+5 SEC.
+62. Government Accounting and Auditing Policies The COA shall 6 review, align, and issue policies or rules to improve the efficiency and expediency of 7 procurement and audit processes for programs and projects related to disaster 8 resilience and management.
+9 ARTICLE XVII 10 SPECIAL RULES ON TAXES 11 SEC.
+63. Special Rules on Tax and Duties To facilitate prompt, efficient and 12 effective response to, recovery from disasters, and building forward better in disaster- 13 affected areas, the following shall be granted special exemptions from existing 14 taxation laws, rules, and regulations: 15 a.
+Exemption from taxes and import duties for foreign disaster assistance or 16 international donations coursed through the Department; 17 b.
+Exemption from donor's tax and allowing the treatment of donations as a 18 deductible expense for local disaster assistance coursed through the 19 Department; 20 c.
+Exemption from the Value Added Tax (VAT) for goods or services donated 21 from abroad as coursed through the Department; 22 d.
+Tax incentives to encourage members of the private sector to render aid or 23 provide disaster assistance, and/or to invest in disaster resilience and 24 climate change adaptation and mitigation measures for their residences, 25 communities and/or businesses.
+26 LGUs may also implement local tax rules that would grant disaster victims 27 reasonable reduction, exemption, or deferment of local taxes or other types of tax 28 assessments; or take other necessary action at the local level to provide tax relief to 29 disaster victims.

-- Sec.
-65. Customs Duties and Tariffs on Donations.
-The BOC shall create rules that would, among others, hasten the processing and release of donated goods and equipment to disaster victims and/or affected areas. - Sec.
-66. Economic Recovery and Development of Disaster-Prone Areas.
-The Department, in coordination with the Department of Trade and Industry (DTI) and other relevant agencies, shall craft policies, and implement the necessary programs and projects to stimulate economic activities and encourage investments to assist disaster-affected areas develop or recover faster, as applicable.

-The Department, in collaboration with the relevant LGUs and other stakeholders, shall likewise establish dual purpose structures in disaster-affected areas, such as, among others. community agricultural centers, classrooms, and water
+ARTICLE XVIII